gitbls/RPiVNCHowTo/README.md

 functionality.
 RealVNC for personal use is Free, and if you use a Cloud account there is a limit of 5 internet-connected computers.

 But, Linux is all about choice, and there are at least 2 other VNC servers available on Linux.
 The rest of this document is about how to most effectively configure these other VNC servers.

+This method only supports VNC *virtual desktops*.
+If you want to connect to the system console, you probably want to do it for the best performance.
+In that case, you should probably use RealVNC, which is much more optimized for that use case.

 **TightVNC** is a very nice VNC server, as well, but I found that at least one font was not always displayed correctly (9x15bold, specifically, which I have used for far too long in my xterm windows).